 With any photograph what you have is a snippet of action, a moment in time captures, a peek through time’s veil.
 A photograph tells a story, no matter how dull or banal it appears at first glance.
 With Wenders’ photographs the story is contained within a sometimes expansive frame but the emotional connection one discovers when viewing it is immediate.
 There is nothing superfluous about the way in which he draws his framework around the scene, there is just truth and honesty, and that’s what makes these photographs so powerful.
 It’s a profound experience just to view the images in a book, never mind experiencing the intense passion and radiance that resonates from seeing them in the flesh.

-For obvious reasons I’m attached to most photographs depicting Israel.
+For obvious reasons the photographs that speak to me most in Pictures from the Surface of the Earth are those that were taken in Israel.
 Even looking at photographs of the country in its diversity makes me feel that I’ve been there before, even if I haven’t.
 It feels familiar.
 Like home.
 I thought I could immerse myself in The Road to Emmaus, near Jerusalem, its size made it possible to really feel the warmth of the air, the crunchiness of the earth underfoot and the almost overwhelming view before me.
 I suppose the immensity of the piece made it more natural to go inside.
 There’s a constant element to his Israel photographs; everything has changed since Auguste Salzmann went there a hundred years ago, and yet not really all that much has changed at all.

 I went to Israel back in October last year with mum and dad and we stayed on Lake Galilee.
 I didn’t really think I’d enjoy it because I knew what we were heading for; quiet, sleepy environs with cities (I think I’m a city girl) quite far away and the nearest source of civilisation possibly being a kibbutz.
 And yet when I saw Wenders’ Lake Galilee Before Sunrise (2000) I felt that same sense of calm as I had when waking up in the morning and seeing those placid waters.
 It’s sort of one of those places.
 Of course even in October it was dreadfully humid and so the initial tranquility that this photograph imbues is slightly lost when I think back.
 It’s important to mention that I never saw a sunrise quite like this, all sunrises and sunsets (all 60 million of them) are unique but the sensation that this image provides revives a similar sense of internal peace.